fabiand/ovirt-node-development-guide/build.md

 ### Unattended installation
-The first important note about the Node kickstart is, that it needs to contain informations to perform an [unattended installation](https://github.com/rhinstaller/pykickstart/blob/master/docs/kickstart-docs.rst#creating-the-kickstart-file).
+The first important note about the Node kickstart is, that it needs to contain enough informations to perform an [unattended installation](https://github.com/rhinstaller/pykickstart/blob/master/docs/kickstart-docs.rst#creating-the-kickstart-file).

+There are "enough informations" if the kickstart provides answers to all required spokes.

 ### Security
 To have a decent level of security, the image comes with: